Jharkhand exit poll: Hemant Soren most preferred CM; Raghubar Das trails

 BJP likely to lose Jharkhand predict exit polls

 In the 2014 polls, the BJP won 37 while the Congress got 6 seats.
-The rest were shared by the state parties.
+The rest was shared by the state parties.

-The opposition alliance of Congress, JMM and RJD has projected Hemant Soren as its chief ministerial candidate.
+The opposition alliance of Congress, JMM and RJD have projected Hemant Soren as its chief ministerial candidate.
 The state went to poll in five phases starting from November 30.
-Counting of votes is scheduled on 23 December.